kvassAI/slate/source/includes/_payment_methods.md

 Payment Methods allow you to use multiple payment systems:
 Credit Card (Stripe, Braintree, etc.), PayPal, DIBS and more.
-Other integrations available on request.
+We are always welcome to incorporating other integrations, so please let us know if you have any suggestions.

-You can also retrieve this information later for recurring payments or however you may require.
+You can also retrieve this information for recurring payments or for other required uses.

 The user has a `default_payment_method` which can be updated in the user object.
 This default payment method corresponds to the last payment method used by the user to pay for an order.

 ## Payment Method object

-A payment method object varies according to the system, however there are some fields which will always be present.
+A payment method object varies according to the type of payment method, however there are some fields which are present for all payment methods.

 Attributes | Type | Description
 ---------- | ---- | ------
 **payment_method** | `string` | Type of Payment Method.
-Currently acceptable methods: `stripe`, `dibs`, `paypal`, `single_paypal`, `future_paypal`.
+Currently acceptable methods: `stripe`, `dibs`, `bank_transfer`, `single_paypal`, `future_paypal`.
-name | `string` | Name of the Payment Method - to be shown to final customer, if desired. user | `object` | [`User`](#users) associated with Payment Method.
+**name** | `string` | Name of the Payment Method - to be shown to final customer, if desired. user | `object` | [`User`](#users) associated with Payment Method.